 As has been the case in most police forces in England and Wales, crime reported to and recorded by Norfolk Constabulary has been affected by the Covid-19 pandemic and the resulting measures that were put in place across 2020 and 2021.
-In the 12 months to the end of March 2024 there were 59,299 recorded crimes, a decrease of 10% compared to the long-term average (65,900).
-There have been some variances in volumes across different crime types from 2022/23 to 2023/24.
-Decreases have been recorded in domestic abuse, serious sexual offences, child sexual abuse, hate crime, online crime and violence with injury.
+In the 12 months to the end of March 2025 there were 59,320 recorded crimes, a decrease of 9% compared to the long-term average (65,252).
+There have been only small variances in volumes across most crime types from 2023/24 to 2024/25.
 Considerable efforts continue to be made by officers and staff to encourage reporting from victims of 'hidden' crimes, and those from parts of the community which have not normally reported crime frequently.
 In addition, investments made by the Constabulary to ensure crime is recorded as accurately as possible continue to support our understanding of demand.

-The Constabulary continues to prioritise services to vulnerable and at-risk victims, target perpetrators who cause the highest harm, continue robust operational responses to the threat of 'county lines' organised crime groups, tackle modern slavery, and target sexual crimes against adults and children.
-Collaborations with Suffolk Constabulary, the regional special operations unit

-(ERSOU), ERIN and other Norfolk agencies and voluntary organisations, and investments in modern technologies such as automated number plate recognition, Rapid Video Response, mobile computing devices and body worn video cameras are critical parts of these responses.
+The Constabulary continues to prioritise services to the vulnerable and at-risk victims, target perpetrators who cause the highest harm, and implement robust operational responses to the threat of 'county lines' organised crime groups.
+In addition, the Constabulary is tackling modern slavery, and focusing on sexual crimes against adults and children.
+Collaborations with Suffolk Constabulary, the regional special operations unit (ERSOU), ERIN and other Norfolk agencies and voluntary organisations, and investments in modern technologies such as automated number plate recognition, Rapid Video Response, mobile computing devices and body worn video cameras are critical parts of these responses.

-Of note this year, after the successful rollout of the Community Support Units highlighted last year.
-The Horizons change team continues to develop evidencebased initiatives to reduce demand and improve efficiency enabling officers to spend more time engaging with communities and responding to local needs.
-This year has seen the development of an innovative MyTeam management information product which has significantly improved Norfolk Constabulary's ability to investigate volume crime.
-Norfolk is now consistently one of the top performing Constabularies for solving crime.
-The rate has increased from 1 in 7 crimes to nearly 1 in 5 crimes, and continues to improve month on month.
+Of note this year, after the successful pilot of an innovative MyTEAM management information product which had significantly improved an area of Norfolk Constabulary's ability to investigate volume crime, the product and operating model was rolled out across Norfolk and the result is that Norfolk is now consistently one of the top performing Constabularies for solving crime.
+The rate has increased to 21% after successive month-on-month improvement.
 In addition, workloads of officers in terms of the live investigations they are carrying has reduced enabling greater time for engagement, visibility and problem solving.
-As a result, public confidence in the Constabulary remains higher than the national average and both crime and anti-social behaviour has fallen.